sam0402/ArchQ/README.md

 Use `ssh name@host.local` or `ssh name@ip.address` to login ArchQ system and configure.

-Use `sudo config.sh` command for setting kernel version, partitions, NFS client, ethernet, squeezelite and Airplay.
+Use `config` command for setting kernel version, partitions, NFS client, ethernet, squeezelite and Airplay.

 Use `sensors` command to check the CPU temperature, which is not too high.